dpo007/psDrugWars/readme.md

 A thrilling PowerShell game where you navigate through multiple locations, dealing with different types of drugs.
 But beware!
 Random events can affect your game.

+Loosly based on John E. Dell's 1984 classic, and inspired by many of its clones from the decades since.

 ## Features :sparkles:

 - :earth_americas: Multiple locations to visit